-- 19.1 A transaction in a derivative must be in an approved derivative; or be one which complies with paragraph 26 (OTC transactions in derivatives). - 19.2 A transaction in a derivative must have the underlying consisting of any one or more of the following to which a Sub-fund is dedicated: - 19.2.1 transferable securities; - approved money-market instruments permitted under paragraphs 7.1.1 to 7.1.4; - 19.2.3 deposits and permitted derivatives under this paragraph; - 19.2.4 collective investment scheme units permitted under paragraph 15 (Investment in collective investment schemes); - 19.2.5 financial indices which satisfy the criteria set out in paragraph 20 (Financial indices underlying derivatives); - 19.2.6 interest rates; - 19.2.7 foreign exchange rates; and - 19.2.8 currencies.
+- 19.1 A transaction in a derivative must be in an approved derivative; or be one which complies with paragraph 26 (OTC transactions in derivatives). - 19.2 A transaction in a derivative must have the underlying consisting of any one or more of the following to which a Sub-fund is dedicated: transferable securities, approved money-market instruments permitted under paragraphs 7.1.1 to 7.1.4, deposits and permitted derivatives under this paragraph, collective investment scheme shares permitted under paragraph 15 (Investment in collective investment schemes), financial indices which satisfy the criteria set out in paragraph 20 (Financial indices underlying derivatives), interest rates, foreign exchange rates, and currencies. - 19.3 A transaction in an approved derivative must be effected on or under the rules of

-- 19.3 A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market. - 19.4 A transaction in a derivative must not cause a Sub-fund to diverge from its investment objectives as stated in the Instrument constituting a Sub-fund and the most recently published version of this Prospectus. - 19.5 A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, approved money-market instruments, units in collective investment schemes, or derivatives. - 19.6 Any forward transaction must be with an Eligible Institution or an Approved Bank. - 19.7 A derivative includes an investment which fulfils the following criteria: - 19.7.1 it allows transfer of the credit risk of the underlying independently from the other risks associated with that underlying; - 19.7.2 it does not result in the delivery or the transfer of assets other than those referred to in COLL 5.2.6AR, including cash; - 19.7.3 in the case of an OTC derivative, it complies with the requirements in paragraph 26; and - 19.7.4 its risks are adequately captured by the risk management process of the ACD and by its internal control mechanisms in the case of risk asymmetry of information between the ACD and the counterparty to the derivative resulting from the potential access of the counterparty to non-public information on persons whose assets are used as the underlying by that derivative. - 19.8 A Sub-fund may not undertake transactions in derivatives on commodities.
+- an eligible derivatives market. - 19.4 A transaction in a derivative must not cause a Sub-fund to diverge from its investment objectives as stated in the Instrument constituting that Sub-fund and the most recently published version of this Prospectus. - 19.5 A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, approved money-market instruments, shares in collective investment schemes, or derivatives. - 19.6 Any forward transaction must be with an Eligible Institution or an Approved Bank. - 19.7 A derivative includes an investment which fulfils the following criteria: - 19.7.1 it allows transfer of the credit risk of the underlying independently from the other risks associated with that underlying; - 19.7.2 it does not result in the delivery or the transfer of assets other than those referred to in COLL 5.2.6AR, including cash; - 19.7.3 in the case of an OTC Derivative, it complies with the requirements in paragraph 26; and - 19.7.4 its risks are adequately captured by the risk management process of the ACD and by its internal control mechanisms in the case of risk asymmetry of information between the ACD and the counterparty to the derivative resulting from the potential access of the counterparty to non-public information on persons whose assets are used as the underlying by that derivative. - 19.8 The Company may not undertake transactions in derivatives on commodities.